kumahq/kuma-website/docs/docs/dev/policies/traffic-metrics.md

 mesh: default
 name: example
 metrics:
   type: prometheus
   conf:
     path: /metrics/overridden
     aggregate:
-     my-service: # causes that configuration from Mesh to be disabled and result in this endpoint's metrics to not be exposed
+    - name:  my-service # causes that configuration from Mesh to be disabled and result in this endpoint's metrics to not be exposed
       enabled: false
-     other-sidecar:
+    - name: other-sidecar
       port: 1234 # override port from Mesh
-     application:
+    - name: application
       path: "/stats"
       port: 80`
 ```
 :::
 ::::